Age-Defying Face Recognition with Transformer-Enhanced Loss

-To observe that the order of addition has a significant effect on the training process when we perform the addition of both embedding vectors before feeding to the softmax loss instead of passing them separately to the loss function, as shown in Eq. \ref{eq_v_9}, we do not observe any significant progress after certain epochs.
+To observe that the order of addition has a significant effect on the training process, when we perform the addition of both embedding vectors before feeding to the softmax loss instead of passing them separately, to the loss function, as shown in Eq. \ref{eq_v_9}, we do not observe any significant progress after certain epochs.

-We design another variant of the transformer loss.
-The first one is a standard transformer with six encoder layers with a linear layer, as shown in Figure \ref{trans_variants_b}.
-The second version includes the metric loss function, where the metric loss function is added into the transformer block, as shown in Figure \ref{trans_variants_c}, where we add it instead of using the linear layer.

-In our experiments, we find that the transformer-metric loss block gives an equal performance as the vanilla transformer block with an accuracy of 99.38\% compared to the standard metric loss function of 99.18\%.
-We try these differing configurations, and show their results in Figure \ref{different-config-trial}.